nuxt/nuxt/docs/3.api/2.composables/use-async-data.md

   - `dedupe`: avoid fetching same key more than once at a time (defaults to `cancel`).
 Possible options:
     - `cancel` - cancels existing requests when a new one is made
     - `defer` - does not make new requests at all if there is a pending request
+  - `pollEvery`: a number in milliseconds that defines the interval for polling the data.
+When set, the data will be automatically refreshed at the specified interval.

 ::note
 Under the hood, `lazy: false` uses `<Suspense>` to block the loading of the route before the data has been fetched.
 Consider using `lazy: true` and implementing a loading state instead for a snappier user experience.